Matthew11012/copilot-learning-assistant/README.md

 - **Material Discovery** - Find relevant learning resources
 - **Visual Learning** - Upload images for analysis
 - **Study Planning** - Personalized learning paths

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- **Google Gemini** for providing advanced AI capabilities
+- **Next.js Team** for the excellent React framework
+- **Tailwind CSS** for the utility-first CSS framework
+- **Vercel** for seamless deployment platform

+---

+**Built with ❤️ for education and learning**

+*This project was developed as a demonstration of modern web development practices combined with AI-powered educational assistance.*